 She hated to admit it, but Zera was right.
-It wasn’t at all unusual for young men to vanish overnight, taken for the Underground’s cage fights.
+It wasn’t unusual for young men to vanish overnight, taken for the Underground’s cage fights.
 But she couldn’t imagine a reason for a woman Tam’s age to disappear.

 “I say coincidence,” Kierah tried brushing it off, though she was finding it harder to ignore the foreboding in the back of her mind.

-“Excuse me,” Kierah interrupted, rinsing the rag off in the slop bucket that passed as the tavern’s sink.
+“Excuse me,” Kierah interrupted, rinsing the rag off in the sink.
 “Exactly what gutters don’t we know about?”

 Zera folded her arms, a towel hanging from the crook of her elbow.
-“We’re doomed.”
+“Slavers?”

 It was intended to be a joke.
 Guards and Enders weren’t exactly on speaking terms; asking for their input on anything would sooner get an Ender arrested than protected.